-on a text corpus that has similar distribution to the corpus of interest.
-Moreover, higher-dimensional representations (200) do not help probably because of the limited vocabulary size.
-The representations trained on a very large news corpus (UKWAC) benefits from using higher-dimensional vectors.
+Evaluation of the text representations.
+We compare in Table.
+1 the continuous word representations trained on various text corpora.
+Using the representation trained on TACoS works best.
+It is usually advised to retrain the representation on a text corpus that has similar distribution to the corpus of interest.
+Moreover, using higher-dimensional representations (200) does not help and can be explained by the limited size of the vocabulary.
+The features trained on a very large news corpus (UKWAC) benefit from using higher-dimensional vectors.
 With such a big corpus, the representations of the cooking lexical field are probably merged together.
-This is further demonstrated by the fact that using embedings trained on Google News provided weak performance (42.1).

-In Table 2, we experimentally compare our approach to the baselines, in an unsupervised setting and a semisupervised one.
+In Table.
+2, we experimentally compare our approach to the baselines, in an unsupervised setting and a semisupervised one.
 First, we observe that the diagonal baseline has reasonable performance.
 Note that this diagonal assignment is different from a random one since a uniform assignment between text and video in our context makes some sense.
-Second, we compare to the method of [7] on ROOT, which is the only set up where this method can be used.
+Second, we compare our method to [7] on ROOT, which is the only set up where this method can be used.
 This baseline is higher than the diagonal one but pretty far from the performances of our model using ROOT as well.

-Using bag-of-words representations, we notice that simple pooling schemes work best.
-The best performing representation is purely based on verbs.
+When using bag-of-words representations, we notice that simple pooling schemes work best.
+Namely, the best performing representation is purely based on verbs.
 This is probably due to the fact that richer representations can mislead such a weakly supervised method.
-As additional supervision becomes available, the ROOT+DOBJ pooling works much better that only using ROOT validating the previous claim.
+As additional supervision becomes available, the ROOT+DOBJ pooling works much better that only using ROOT, which validates this intuition.